 When executing their portions of a multi-Center project, supporting Centers receive governing requirements and processes from the lead Center through one of the example approaches described earlier.
 Since each Center has its own set of software development processes and procedures, it may occasionally run into a difference of opinion as to which Center's approach will be used.
 While discussions and negotiations can clear up the majority of issues, a few may remain that require additional help to resolve.
 Several of these 'helps' are discussed briefly below:

 a.
 Technical Authority: The NASA governance model prescribes a management structure that employs checks and balances between key organizations to ensure that decisions have the benefit of different points of view and are not made in isolation.
-(See NPD 1000.0, NASA Governance and Strategic Management Handbook 261.)
+(See NPD 1000.0A, NASA Governance and Strategic Management Handbook 261.)
 NASA has established the technical authority process (see SWE-122) as part of its system of checks and balances to provide independent oversight of programs and projects in support of safety and mission success.

 Occasionally, a disagreement may arise regarding the implementation of Center designated requirements.
 In the event negotiations do not solve the disagreement, the technical authority process may be used to assure that the appropriate viewpoints are heard at the appropriate levels of management.

 b.
 Deviations and Waivers: Whenever the requirements specified in a multi-Center software development project come under dispute, the deviation and waiver process may be used to arrive at an agreed-to amended set of requirements.
-(See SWE-126.)
+(See SWE-120 and SWE-126.)

 c.
-Reviews: Occasionally, the choice of chairperson and method for conducting reviews will result in a disagreement between Center and contractor and/or lead Center and supporting Center procedural documents.
+Reviews: Occasionally, the choice of chair person and method for conducting reviews will result in a disagreement between Center and contractor and/or lead Center and supporting Center procedural documents.
 The clear flowdown and agreement on requirements and process documents ahead of time can negate these types of issues.
 (See SWE-018).

 4.4 CMMI Rating Considerations